sloreti/tf-guidelines/README.md

   }
   render() {
     return (
-      <div {...this.props}> // this good boi do not forget about props.
+      <div {...this.props}> // this good boi did not forget about props.
         {this.renderView(this.state.loading)}
       </div>
     )
   }
 }

-// PLEASE NO, don't create variables for components, makes the render method harder to read. class App extends Component {
+// PLEASE NO, don't create variables for components, makes the render method hard to read. class App extends Component {
   state = {
     loading: false,
   };
   render() {
-    const hardToRead = this.state.loading ?  <Loading /> : <MyComponent />;
+    const componentContent = this.state.loading ?  <Loading /> : <MyComponent />;

     // ...

     return (
-      <div {...this.props}> // this good boi do not forget about props.
+      <div {...this.props}> // this good boi did not forget about props.
-        {hardToRead}
+        {componentContent}
       </div>
     )
   }